 After the programmes in question were discontinued, work was done on evaluating and implementing a number of improvements in the organisation.
 For the development of a new programme, we have looked at the most important lessons we have learned.
 Meanwhile, in the Philippines, a new programme has been set up in close cooperation with the Department of Social Welfare & Development (DSWD) and local social care institutions.
 For the next six years, we will be working to raise awareness of the dangers of online sexual exploitation.
 With this programme, we will provide more than 100 victims with targeted help to get their lives and futures back on track.
 We try to prevent about ten thousand children in disadvantaged neighbourhoods from becoming victims of (online) sexual exploitation.
 We do this by, among other things, educating local social workers, medical care providers, police officers and authorities on how to prevent sexual exploitation.
 We are also setting up a quick response team that can intervene quickly to prevent worse if there are indications of sexual exploitation.

-We are also currently working on expanding our prevention programme against online sexual exploitation of children to Cambodia, Nepal and Kenya.
+We are also currently working on expanding our prevention programme against online sexual exploitation of children to Cambodia, Nepal and Kenya: SCROL.
+This means Safety for Children OnLine.
 A programme we are very proud of.
-More on this later this year.
+Read more about SCROL here.